grz0zrg/fsynth/documentation/mk/docs/tutorials/sessions.md

 ## About

-Fragment sessions are isolated spaces which are open to everyone who has access to the session name, they can be joined by going to the Fragment [homepage](https://www.fsynth.com/) or by typing the session name directly into the address bar as demonstrated below.
+Fragment sessions are isolated spaces open to everyone who has access to the session name, they can be joined by going to the Fragment [homepage](https://www.fsynth.com/) or by typing the session name directly into the address bar as demonstrated below.

-Fragment store sessions content and settings on a server which mean that any of the synchronizable actions in the session such as the code editor content, canvas settings, slices and [uniform inputs](https://www.fsynth.com/documentation.html#uniformsdialog) are automatically saved **if** Fragment is connected.
+Fragment store sessions content and settings on a server which mean that any of the synchronizable actions in the session such as the code editor content, canvas settings, slices are automatically saved **if** Fragment is connected.

-Fragment can also be used locally if you don't like the online application, see the github repository
+Fragment can also be used locally if you don't like the online features, see the github repository

-Fragment synchronize the code editor content, slices, canvas settings and [uniform inputs](https://www.fsynth.com/documentation.html#uniformsdialog) across all the users in the session in real-time which mean that you can jam with your friends if you share the session URL.
+Fragment synchronize the code editor content, slices, canvas settings across all the users in the session in real-time which mean that you can jam with your friends if you share the session URL.

-Note that MIDI note messages are not synchronized between users due to technical constraints but you can still add [uniform inputs](https://www.fsynth.com/documentation.html#uniformsdialog) and assign MIDI devices to control them, their values are synchronized between users.
+Note that MIDI note messages are not synchronized between users due to technical constraints.

 Some settings are saved locally on your browser, some of them are global (like the username and settings related to the editor) and some of them are saved per sessions such as the MIDI settings, gain and inputs.